South mantis history.

 Some of Mark’s class mates would also follow this path and also teach, namely Louie Jack Man.
 Together these men planted the seeds of Saam Daats Gung Fu in the United States to the next generation, which would so happen to include myself.

-AS FOR ME: When I was stepping up to 15 years of age I began training in a collective environment of 5th, 6th and 7th generation southern shaolin instructors, this was in 1994/95.
-Alongside the base of jook lum, there was Chu Family Tong Long from Sammy Wong sifu/Manuel Rodriguez; Pak mei, village lohan & drunken fist Via uncle Jack Moy and basic Sheui jiao stemming from Dr Wu.
+AS FOR ME: When I was stepping up to 15 years of age I began training in a collective environment of 5th, 6th and 7th generation instructors, this was in 1994/95.
+Alongside the primary base of Juk Lam (jook lum), there was exposure to Chu Family Tong Long stemming from Sammy Wong sifu/Manuel Rodriguez; Pak mei, village lohan & drunken fist Via “uncle” Jack Moy and Sheui jiao stemming from Dr Wu.

-My primary study of Juk Lam Tong Long began with Sifu Rick who is the student instructor with those previously mentioned practitioners as well as with Roger Hagood.
-RDH was a student of LJM and GFM as such I knew them all personally as well; RDH was also training with Wong Bak Lam, Mr. Sun and others I’m sure; all inner door disciples of Lam Wing Feis inner group (Lam Sang had passed only a few years before i began).
-In short this exposure was my inspiration to train.
+My principal study of Juk Lam Tong Long began with Sifu Rick who was the student of those previously mentioned as well as being the primary student of Roger Hagood.
+RDH was student of LJM and GFM; RDH was also training with Wong Bak Lam, Mr. Sun and others I’m sure.

-The roots run pretty deep and the system more and more interesting with each teacher I’ve encountered.
-Sifu Rick Gamboa was my door in for all of this and much more and I can not neglect this fact.
-This was all in the greater Chicago Area.
+As shown, the roots run deep and the system more and more interesting with each teacher that I’ve encountered.
+Sifu Rick Gamboa was my door in for all of this and I can not neglect this fact.

 At the time I didn’t really know the full significance of what I was beginning but i was interested in the boxing and through demonstration I was made aware that these guys had the goods.

-In the very early days of practice we did not have a large emphasis on form training, Simple sets like the Chuka three battle and Juk Lam 3 arrow sets where practiced as well as various lohan type chigung; but mostly we focused our time on application drills: drills for foot work and combinations; we did a lot of line drills and we played chi Sau and teui sau- both fixed step and moving style.
-This led naturally to sparring / saan da.
+In the very early days of practice we did not have a large emphasis on form training, Simple sets like the Chuka three battle and Juk Lam 3 arrow sets where practiced as well as various lohan type chigung; but mostly we focused our time on applications, drills and physical fitness: exercises for foot work and combinations; we did a lot of line drills and we played chi Sau and teui sau – both fixed step and moving style.
+This led naturally to sparring / saan da practice.

-Basically we threw bones and did calisthenics.
-It was almost always in a garage, driveway or park regardless of the elements.
+Basically we threw bones at each other and did calisthenics.
+It was almost always in a garage, driveway or park- regardless of the elements.

 Throughout my entire experience with traditional martial arts I’ve sat at the epicenter of greatness when it comes to old gung fu and in my later teens I was beginning to open my eyes to what the bigger picture was.
 However things were to go another direction temporarily.